We aim to be a green yoga retreat but what can we really do?

 Cretan animal products

-All the cheese at the retreat is very locally made, mostly by people we know and all from sheep and goat milk.
+All the cheese at the retreat is very locally made and all from sheep and goat milk.
 Some meat loving Cretans were trying to persuade a vegetarian friend that since he ate dairy products then he may as well eat lamb as well, to them one necessitated the other.
 Their plot went awry when he saw what they were saying and chose to go vegan instead!
 That said the Cretan sheep and goats are very well treated generally, happily trotting around the Cretan countryside.
 There’s no intensive farming of these animals.

 Olive oil